 Burn juniper if you're looking to feel more comfortable in your home.
 As its smoke flows through a space, it's thought to create a more sacred energy.

 6. Burn resins for purification.

 Resins like frankincense and myrrh have been burned in purification rituals throughout history.
 The resin itself won't ignite easily, so to burn it, you'll need a charcoal puck to sit it on.
 To burn resins, light the edge of the charcoal puck with a long match or lighter and place it on a nonflammable surface, such as sand.
 Give it a minute to heat up, then sprinkle a small amount of resin on top.
-(Keep watch on this as it burns — the charcoal is fiery red hot.)
+(Keep watch on this as it burns, as the charcoal is fiery red-hot.)

 7. Burn Palo Santo for prosperity.

 Palo Santo is a sacred wood that comes from the Palo Santo tree indigenous to the coast of South America.
 Shamans have traditionally used it to clear negative energy and increase love and prosperity.
 It burns fairly slowly, and its woodsy scent is rich and inviting.

 Extracted from 38 Himalayan herbs, Tibetan monastery is thought to deeply purify space as it burns.
 It creates more of a calm, clear, meditative sanctuary.

 Simple cones of sandalwood smell delightful as they burn, and they fill the air with lots of grounding and centering aromatherapy.

 10. And just in case you don't want to burn anything...use Himalayan salt lamps.

 While you don't technically "burn" these lamps, you can use them to release negative ions into the air and create feelings of peace and prosperity.
 They are ideal for offices and homes where burning things is not an option, and they're gorgeous as they glow.